Applying for Financial Aid

 - To log into the SA System, navigate to http://www.studentadmin.uconn.edu.
 The SA System landing page displays.

-- On the left side, click the Students, Instructors, Advisors login button.
+- On the right side, click LOGIN.
 The NetID Single Sign-On page displays.

 - Enter your NetID and NetID password.